GzaJai/GzaJai/README.md

 # Hi there 👋

-I'm Gonzalo Jaime, a self-taught developer getting into college in a few months.
+I'm Gonzalo Jaime, a self-taught developer, now in college.
 I started learning how to program this year and fell in love with this vast world, and I don't know how to quit now. 😅
 <br/>

-## My actual stack
+## My current stack
 <br/>

 <div align="center">